By Bonnie L. Grant

 Mesquite Plant Info

-Mesquite plants are found wild on flood plains, near streams and rivers and in fields and grazing pastures.
+Mesquite plants (Prosopis) are found wild on flood plains, near streams and rivers and in fields and grazing pastures.
 The plants have a unique ability to harvest moisture from the driest soils.
 The tree has a deep root structure, except where grown near waterways.
 In these areas, it has two different root systems, one deep and one shallow.

 Full mesquite plant info must also include the fact that they are legumes.
 The rickety, often scraggly tree is a haven for bees and a mass of color in spring.
 They produce sweet smelling yellow flowers that become pods.
 These pods are filled with seed and are sometimes used ground as flour or used as animal feed.